jaspector

 County code requires permits for regulated building, electrical, plumbing, fire-system, and utility work unless a stated exemption applies.

-Typical processing time is The reviewed county workflow guide explains milestones but does not provide one general countywide duration for all permit types..
+Building permit processing times in unincorporated Frederick County, MD typically run The reviewed county workflow guide explains milestones but does not provide one general countywide duration for all permit types..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Frederick County, MD.
 The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses when floor area does not exceed 150 square feet; Agricultural buildings, subject to the county code limits and without exempting required electrical or plumbing permits.
 Note: Additional exemptions exist in the adopted county code by work type and trade, but the reviewed public pages do not summarize them in one short public checklist.
+When in doubt, confirm with the local building department before starting work.